gnu-user/finance-research/README.md

 Summary
 -----------------

-This project contains scripts used to process and massage the data into a usable form, which can be found in the [scripts](scripts/) directory, research related information can be found in [research/](research/), and more specific projects can be found in their own directory.
+This project contains scripts used to process and massage the data into a usable form, which can be found in [scripts](scripts/) as well as R code which was used to analyze the data, which can be found in [analysis](analysis/).
+For more information related to the research, please see the [poster](poster).

 Copyright (Really Copyleft)